Best Croatian Wine: 5 Grapes That Wine Lovers Must Try In Croatia

 There are over 20 types of Malvasia grapes found around the Mediterranean, but Malvazija from Istria tastes distinctly different.
 It has become the flagship grape of Istria, and nearly every producer in the region makes Malvazija wine.

-Malvazija can be made in many different styles including fresh and fruity; barrel aged and complex, and macerated white/orange wine.
+Malvazija can be made in many different styles including fresh and fruity; barrel aged and sophisticated, and macerated white/orange wine.

 The fresh and fruity examples are the easiest to find.
 They are summery white wines with floral and peach flavors.
 These wines are absolute crowd pleasers, and there’s hardly ever a bad Malvazija wine on the market.